MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

           on_press:
             alias: toggle

-The ``type`` is an input device from the Python module TBD.
-With ``kwargs`` you can set all the class initialization parameters.
-Usually, only the pin(s) are mandatory parameters.
-In the section ``actions``, the RPC commands are linked, either as alias (i.e. shortcut) or full RPC command specification.

 Each device instantiation must be uniquely named, here  ``TogglePlayback``.
 The name can be freely chosen, as long as it is unique.

+The parameter ``type`` directly matches the GPIO input device class, in this case :class:`LED <components.gpio.gpioz.core.input_devices.Button>`.
+With ``kwargs`` you can set all the class initialization parameters, which relate directly to the class' initialization parameters.

+.. important:: You cannot set the class initialization parameters :attr:`pin_factory` or :attr:`name`
+    from inside ``kwargs``.
+The name is automatically assigned from the unique name of configuration entry.

+Usually, only the pin(s) are mandatory parameters.
+In the section ``actions``, the RPC commands are linked, either as alias (i.e. shortcut) or full :ref:`userguide/rpc_commands:RPC Commands` specification.

 The default configuration of the Button uses the internal pull-up resistor.
-So, the physical connection to the RPi looks like this
+So, the physical connection to the RPi looks:

 .. code-block:: text